 Before he finally recovered, Ephaphroditus had been so sick that he almost died.
 “But,” as Paul wrote, “God had mercy on him, not only on him but also on me, so that I might not have sadness upon sadness.”
 The apostle regarded the recovery as an expression of God’s compassion both for Ephaphroditus and for him.
 It would have added greatly to Paul’s sorrow had he lost his “brother, fellow worker, and fellow soldier,” as he knew Epaphroditus had come into the perilous situation because of having been sent to assist him.
 (2:27) Paul’s sending Ephaphroditus back to Philippi quickly would serve two purposes.
 The Philippians would rejoice upon seeing their brother again and in good health.
 Paul himself would be less troubled or anxious, likely because of concern about the anxiety the Philippians may have continued to have about Epaphroditus.
 (2:28)

 Paul encouraged the Philippians to “receive” or welcome Epaphroditus “in the Lord with all joy” and to highly value persons like him, for he had almost died for the “work of the Lord.”
 Their being reunited with their brother who shared the same relationship of oneness with the Lord Jesus Christ would rightly have been an occasion for joy.
 When assisting Paul, Epaphroditus had performed the “work of the Lord,” for the Son of God considers such loving aid as being rendered to him.
 (Compare Matthew 25:34-40.)
 In place of the Philippian believers who would have wanted to help Paul but were prevented from doing so by distance, Epaphroditus had served, making up fully for what they could not personally do, and had risked his “soul” or life in this loving service.
-(2:29, 30)
+(2:29, 30; see the Notes section.)

 In verse 2, the Greek words for the renderings “mind” and “thinking” are forms of the same verb (phronéo), basically meaning “thinking.”
 Paul’s emphasis is on unity.
 The Contemporary English Version interpretively paraphrases the verse: “Now make me completely happy!
 Live in harmony by showing love for each other.
 Be united in what you think, as if you were only one person.”